 Prior to its dismissal of PricewaterhouseCoopers LLP, the Audit Committee evaluated the performance of PricewaterhouseCoopers LLP, including, among other things, the amount of fees paid to PricewaterhouseCoopers LLP for audit and non-audit services during the fiscal year ended December 31, 2016.
-Information about PricewaterhouseCoopers LLP's fees for the fiscal year ended December 31, 2016 is discussed below in this Proxy Statement under "Independent Registered Public Accountants."

-The Audit Committee met three times during fiscal year 2016.
+The Audit Committee met four times during fiscal year 2016.
 In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2016 and filed with the SEC, and the Board of Directors approved such inclusion.